xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 All features listed in this package can be attributed to one of the steps in the pipeline, and fail to resolve them will hinder the accuracy of static code analysis.

+Note that some normal and common language features are not listed here.